AmandaDiscord/ThunderStorm/README.md

 import ThunderStorm from "thunderstorm";
 ```

 TS users are encouraged to add `skipLibCheck: true` to their tsconfig.json or ThunderStorm may throw errors when you try to transpile.
-I'm sorry, but there isn't much I can do until Discord.js introduces more type safe logic.
+We're sorry, but there isn't much we can do until Discord.js introduces more type safe logic.

 ```js
 const SnowTransfer = require("snowtransfer");